Learn about the foods and lifestyle factors that cause heartburn.

 Just because you’re prone to heartburn doesn’t mean you have to stop enjoying your favourite foods.
 In fact, there is a lot you can do throughout the day to relieve or help prevent heartburn symptoms.

 Try this list of ways to help prevent or get rid of heartburn pain.
 Some will help in the short term, others are longer-term preventative measures, but combined they can help you beat heartburn.

 Avoiding Trigger Foods - If you look forward to your morning coffee or cup of orange juice, try holding off, as these are both potential heartburn triggers33.
-If you’re pushed for time, keep in mind that eating too quickly can trigger indigestion and heartburn, so take time eating breakfast if you can.

 Once you’ve learned which foods are causing your heartburn, a simple way to help minimize symptoms is to try taking ZANTAC® before eating any trigger-foods so you can still enjoy them in moderation.
 If you don’t have any ZANTAC® handy, try to avoid having any of your trigger-foods throughout the day.

 Working Out - Not everyone feels full of energy this early, but if you can try going to the gym or on a walk in the mornings before work or class.
 Not only will it energize you and set you up for a great day ahead but exercise can help you lose weight, which in turn can help reduce heartburn.
 Being overweight or obese increases pressure on your stomach increasing your heartburn potential34.

 Wear Looser Fitting Clothes – Tight clothes can put extra pressure on your stomach and push acid back into your esophagus35.
 So be mindful of this when choosing your outfit for the day.